zenden2k/KeeneticRainmeterPlugin/README.md

 First you have to install [Rainmeter](https://www.rainmeter.net/) on your computer.
 Then download and install .rmskin file which is available in Releases section.

 After installation you should specify password of your Keenetic user in "Rainmeter.data" file (which is placed by default in "C:\Users\user\AppData\Roaming\Rainmeter" folder).
-Also you could specify the username and URL of the router web interface.
+Also you can specify the username and URL of the router web interface.

 ```ini
 [KeeneticPlugin]